Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 Step 5.
 Remove Cowl Cover & Run Wire Into Bay

-Run the wire behind the cowl cover, the wire will stash nicely behind the cowl when reinstalling.
+Run the wire behind the cowl cover; it will tuck neatly behind the cowl when reinstalling.

 Pro Tip: I would also recommend using the KC Wire Hider